What is the best alternative to AT&T landline phone service?

 • Backup battery: Keep using your landline during power outages with your backup battery.

-• Flexibility: Your home number can be used on your cell phone so you can take your landline where ever you go.
+• Flexibility: Your home number can be used on your cell phone, so you can take your landline wherever you go.

 Disadvantages of Community Phone